 The interesting thing about the pandemic is that it’s made the events industry more innovative than we’ve seen in years!
-Without businesses being able to rely on in-person activities, they’ve been creative with how to bring a similar event experience to online attendees.
+In the absence of in-person activities, businesses creatively replicate event experiences for online attendees.

 We look forward to seeing how creators will take this trend and make it their own in 2022.
 We fully expect to see many more virtual summits, retreats, conferences, masterminds, and more!

 Much like in-person events going virtual, we will see creators seeking additional opportunities to network online.
 In doing so, we predict that remote-based coworking will become a new norm.

 While WeWork and other local coworking spaces are still riding the waves of this pandemic, apps like Groove are reimagining what coworking looks like.
 Freelancers and creators who want to save on their commute but get the same accountability of working around other people will find these coworking sessions a dream come true.

 If you find it easier to stay motivated when connected to a group of like-minded people who are completing their own tasks, this might be a fit for you.
 Feeling isolated in your work will be a thing of the past.
 We’re interested to see how many creators adopt this practice into their everyday work schedules.